-The Comments of the Comptroller & Auditor General of India pursuant to Section 143(6)(b) of the Companies Act, 2013 along with Management Reply thereon is attached as Annexure-D.
+The Comments of the Comptroller & Auditor General of India pursuant to Section 143(6)(b) of the Companies Act, 2013 are still awaited and will be dealt with separately by way of Addendum to Board's Report.

 XV.
 Secretarial Audit Report